-TOPICS IN DESIGN $(\uparrow \underline{\text{Top}} \uparrow)$
+TOPICS IN DESIGN $(\uparrow \text{Top} \uparrow)$

 LS DSN111 : Design I - This course covers subjects concerned with the overall design of small craft such as design methodologies, lines plans, parametric studies, weights and centers calculations, deck and cockpit geometry, ergonomics, general arrangements and deck layouts.
 Aesthetics are also considered.
-Much of the learning in these two courses is centered on practical design projects.
-Design of a typical modern cruising sailboat is the focus of the second half of DSN111.
-3 CR craft and displacement, and semi-displacement boats are considered.
-The project boat mentioned in connection with Design I is used as a focus for this course.
-4 Cr.
+Much of the learning in this course is centered on practical design projects.
+3.5 CR

-LS DSN112 : Naval Architecture - This course covers subjects concerned with the technical design of small craft such as calculation of area and volumetric properties, hydrostatics and stability, hull form design, resistance and propulsion and rig, keel and rudder design.
-Sailing
+LS DSN112 : Naval Architecture - This course covers subjects concerned with the technical design of small craft such as calculation of area and volumetric properties, hydrostatics and stability, hull form design, basic hydrodynamics, resistance and propulsion.
+Displacement and semi-displacement and planing boats are considered.
+3.5 Cr.